ShuiJu/CS2FPSBenchmark/README.md

 ## How to submit result?
 ### You can..
 New an issue, list your result in this way:

+New an issue, list your result in this way:
-1. CPU
+1 CPU
-if Overclocked/Tweaked, what frequency or power setting you are running at? (which is optional, if not OC then do not include)
+1-1 if Overclocked/Tweaked, what frequency or power setting you are running at? (which is optional, if not OC then do not include)
-2. GPU
+2 GPU
-if Overclocked/Tweaked...
+2-1 if Overclocked/Tweaked...
-3. RAM Speed and important timings, if XMP then just give freq.+XMP. if...
+3 RAM Speed and important timings, if XMP then just give freq.+XMP.
+3-1 if...
-4. Avg FPS/P1 FPS
+4 Avg FPS/P1 FPS
 ### Or
 Use pull request.